binaryphile/jiff/README.md

 ### Install a package customized with a specific task implementation

-    jiff [your task name which matches the package name]
+    jiff install-[your task name which matches the package name]

 or

     jiff install [package name]

-"jiff install" will first see whether there is a specific jiff task of the same name as the package for the current platform.
+"jiff install" will first see whether there is a specific jiff task of the same name as the package for the current platform, prefixed with "install-".
 If so, it will run that task instead.
 This allows you to customize or override your installations specifically on the platforms which require it.

 For example, you can install a package via the normal package manager on one platform while on another, you use a custom script to install from